AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/020.adguard-vpn-is-the-better-option/docs.en.md

 ## 10. Simultaneous connection allowance
 AdGuard VPN offers five simultaneous connections to its paid users.
 We place special emphasis on the word ’*simultaneous*’, and here is why.
 Some VPN providers only allow to log in to their service on *five devices max*.
 With AdGuard VPN, *there’s no limit* to the number of devices that can be logged in to your account, but you can have five VPN connections enabled at the same time.
 Those who don’t have a subscription can use AdGuard VPN on *two devices*, which gives us another trump card to play against competitors — most of the VPN services only have *one device* in their free versions.

-## 11. Streaming support
+## 11. Secure streaming
-According to statistics, about 20% of VPN users install it primarily to binge-watch shows, series and films on streaming services.
-The problem is it’s not easy to outsmart streaming services as they can detect VPNs and block sneaky users access to their platform.
+Streaming services don't like VPNs for obvious reasons: according to statistics, about 20% of users install a VPN it mainly to watch shows, TV shows and movies bypassing geo-blocking.
+That's why streaming platforms tend to do everything they can to track VPN traffic and block it.

-We strived to implement streaming support so that AdGuard VPN could easily bypass the restrictions, operate seamlessly on all most popular streaming services and stay undetected by them.
-And it seems like we’ve managed to!
+But what if you want to watch content specific to your region while feeling safe?
+The answer is simple — AdGuard VPN.
+We strived to implement streaming support so that AdGuard VPN could operate seamlessly on all most popular streaming services and stay undetected by them.
+And it seems like we've managed to!

 | Streaming platform        | Available countries           |
 | ------------- |-------------: |